aspnetboilerplate/aspnetboilerplate/doc/WebSite/AspNet-Core.md

 ### Filters

-ABP defines some **pre-built filters** for AspNet Core.
+ABP defines some **pre-built filters** for ASP.NET Core.
 All of them are added to **all actions of all controllers** by default.

 #### Authorization Filter